 Some of the people I went skiing with thought I was crazy for wearing three pairs of socks, but wearing these socks is the greatest decision I made.
 Wool socks are the best kind for keeping in the warmth.

 It sounds simple, but I suggest drinking plenty of water before you hit the slopes.
 I got really dehydrated, but the last thing I wanted to do was drink cold water.
 After I got a headache I forced myself to drink tons of water.

 Hand and Feet Warmers are Essential

 My hands and toes are always cold.
 The first night I went skiing I couldn’t feel my toes.
 An hour after I had to take a break and go warm up my toesies.
 The next day I used felt and hand warmers and it helped with the cold immensely.

-Buy Fog Free Goggles
+Purchase Fog Free Goggles

 Wearing goggles help protect my eyes and face from the wind.
-Without goggles my eyes water like crazy.
+Without goggles, my eyes water like crazy.
 Some goggles fog up, making visibility difficult while on the slopes.
 The folks I went with having goggles that fogged up, I was lucky to have mine.
 It was a pain to have to worry about being able to see while flying down some steep slopes.

 Take Warm Breaks Indoors

 Sometimes warming up inside with a cup of coffee is all I need before I can get back to shredding.
 When it gets crazy cold my body just needs to reset every couple of hours.
 I was worried that the cold would have sent my body packing for the rest of the evening, but once my fingers and toes regained feeling I was just fine.